ansible/ansible/docs/galaxy/docsite/rst/galaxy/dev_guide/index.rst

 Developer Guide
 ***************

-You can host collections and roles on Galaxy to share with the Ansible community.
-Galaxy content is formated in pre-packaged units of work such as `roles <playbooks_reuse_roles>`_, and new in Galaxy 3.2, `collections <collections>`_.
+Use Galaxy to jump-start your automation project with great content from the Ansible community.
+Galaxy provides pre-packaged units of work such as :ref:`roles <ansible:playbooks_reuse_roles>`, and new in Galaxy 3.2, :ref:`collections <ansible:collections>`.
 You can create roles for provisioning infrastructure, deploying applications, and all of the tasks you do everyday.
 Taking this a step further, you can create collections which provide a comprehensive package of automation that may include multiple playbooks, roles, modules, and plugins.

 .. toctree::